zulip/zulip/docs/integration-guide.md

 At this point, if you're following along and/or writing your own Hello World webhook, you have written enough code to test your integration.

+First, get an API key from the Your Bots section of your Zulip user's Settings page.
+If you haven't created a bot already, you can do that there.
+Then copy its API key and replace the placeholder "<api_key>" in the examples with your real key.
+This is how Zulip knows the request is from an authorized user.

-You can do so by using Zulip itself or curl on the command line.
+Now you can test using Zulip itself, or curl on the command line.

 Using `manage.py` from within Zulip Dev environment: